tianzhaopupsu/Convolutional_Vision_Transformer_From_Scratch_Numpy_and_Torch/README.md

 This is to share the Python file to build a Convolutional Vision Transformer from scratch.
 The purpose of the Numpy-only is to show the important steps that might not be seen by using Pytorch or other packages.

-THere are three files here:
+There are three files here:

 ConVIT_logic_flow.py gives the very nature flow of the whole module without heavily using functions.
 It might be easy for first time learner.